-The Yakima School District operates a schoolwide program in all buildings except Yakima Online and Satellite Programs.
-Using federal funding, schoolwide programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
-The following federal program amounts were expended by the Yakima School District in its schoolwide program: Title I (84.010):
+The Yakima School District operates a "Schoolwide Program" in all buildings except Yakima Online and Satellite Programs.
+Using federal funding, Schoolwide Programs are designed to upgrade an entire educational program within a school for all students, rather than limit services to certain targeted students.
+The following federal program amounts were expended by the Yakima School District in its Schoolwide Program: